 "We are looking at about 30 per cent of our content coming from other countries.
 This will be done primarily to exchange ideas and opportunities available in the rural regions of the SAARC nations," he says.

-The magazine will also have a digital presence. i9 Media is in the process of putting the website together that will feature any and all information when it comes to rural education, policies and tourism, among others, and will not just reproduce the magazine's content.Think you can write a better article than this one?
-If you want to be a full-time journalist with us, send your CV to email@example.com.
+The magazine will also have a digital presence. i9 Media is in the process of putting the website together that will feature any and all information when it comes to rural education, policies and tourism, among others, and will not just reproduce the magazine's content.Have a look at the winning agencies' work portfolio for Digital Agency Awards 2014.
 Major stories over the last 30 days